 If you feel like drug use is controlling your life, you are not alone.
 Others using hallucinogenic drugs have made the simple phone call that eventually led to their successful recovery.
 While battling addiction may take you out of your comfort zone, our treatment center can provide a supportive environment to face your addictions.

-The experts at Pinnacle Peak Recovery can help you discover the causes of your substance abuse and make positive changes to live drug free.
+The experts at Pinnacle Peak Recovery can help you discover the causes of your substance use and make positive changes to live drug free.
 All it takes is one call, anytime day or night.
-Speak with a caring, knowledgeable addiction professional right now by dialing 866-954-0524.
+Speak with a caring, knowledgeable addiction professional right now by dialing 866-377-4761.